 The vast majority of intussusceptions occur in children (95%), usually after the first three months of life 13.

 While the classic triad of intermittent abdominal pain, vomiting, and right upper quadrant mass, plus occult or gross blood on rectal examination has great positive predictive value for intussusception in children 1, these findings are seen in less than 20% of intussusception cases 2.
 Approximately 15% (range 13-22%) of patients with intussusception do not even present with abdominal pain 3,4.
 Classic physical exam findings include an oblong palpable mass in the right upper quadrant described as "sausage-like" with a paucity of palpable bowel in the right lower quadrant 17.
 Sometimes the parents will report the passing of red stool ("currant jelly" stool) which is stool mixed with blood and mucus and is a sign that bowel ischemia has occurred.

-In children, no lead point can usually be identified (90%), and this is most frequently thought to relate to enlarged lymphoid tissue following an infection.
+In children, a lead point is not identified in 90% of cases, and this is most frequently thought to relate to hypertrophic lymphoid tissue following an infection.
 This potentially explains the relative rarity of the condition in the first three months of life, when passive immunity is still paramount.

 In infants and adults, a lead point is more frequently identified, with up to 90% of adult cases having a lead point (which is usually malignant in the large bowel and benign in the small bowel 13).

 gastrointestinal malignancy (most common cause in adults, accounting for 65% of cases 13)

 - ileocolic: most common (75-95%), presumably due to the abundance of lymphoid tissue related to the terminal ileum and the anatomy of the ileocaecal region

 ileoileocolic: second most common